LobotomyDC/RuneCast/README.md

 ### run requirements

--A Sega Dreamcast
+* A Sega Dreamcast

--A computer with the KallistiOS build environment
+* A computer with the KallistiOS build environment

 ## Credits
 * @Bruceleeto for the initial porting attempt, helping me get started with a makefile, as well as a few pointers I probably should have figured out by reading the documentation